stuart-knock/docs/UserGuide/UserGuide-UI_Stimulus.rst

     .. figure:: screenshots/stimulus_surface_edit.jpg
       :width: 90%
       :align: center

+      Preview for Stimulus Surface edits

 On the left column:

-    - choose a preexistent `Surface Stimulus` or
+    - choose a preexisting `Surface Stimulus` or
     - enter the name for a new entity and :

       - select the associated `Surface` datatype.